OfficeDev/msteams-docs.fr-FR/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 > [!NOTE]
 >
-> * Vous ne pouvez pas supprimer entièrement l’activité personnelle du bot.
-Si vous supprimez l’application et l’ajoutez à nouveau, la nouvelle communication avec le bot s’ajoute à la conversation précédente avec lui.
+> * You can't remove personal bot activity entirely.
+If you remove the app and add it again, new communication with the bot appends to the previous conversation with it.
 > * Actuellement, vous ne pouvez pas migrer votre application personnalisée vers le Magasin Teams.
 Si vous souhaitez répertorier votre application dans le Magasin Teams, consultez [Publier votre application dans le Microsoft Teams Store](appsource/publish.md).

 ## <a name="next-step"></a>Étape suivante